 A Day In Vienna’s Countryside

 Hermesvilla Vienna.
 Third, the area of the Lainz Natural Reserve has such a great recreational feel that it feels like spending a day in the countryside.
+(Only the Habsburgs’ former hunting lodge in Mayerling, Vienna Woods, is more rural.)
 I love the mix of relaxed Imperial culture and nature.
 If you have kids, Hermes Villa provides ‘light touch’ sightseeing with plenty of space to play around.

 While Lainz was once one of Emperor Francis Joseph’s hunting grounds it has now transformed into a biosphere park.
 Its area and wildlife, including wild boar, red deer, wild sheep, and loads of different bird species, are under special protection.
 There are various nature trails, animal enclosures and forest playgrounds – my children loved them.